steverusso/yoda-wallpaper/README.md

 1) Clone the repo.
 2) Open the `yoda-wallpp.xcf` file in GIMP.
 3) Use the layers to hide / show what you don't want / do want.
-4) Export the image to a PNG (or whatever format you chose) and set as your wallpaper!
+4) Export the image to whatever format you chose and set as your wallpaper!

 ## License
 I do not feel a need to attach a LICENSE to this project (I may in the future.)